 NEW SUPPLY CHAIN TECHNOLOGIES TO INVESTIGATE

-People on the supply chain task force at Fantastic are looking into five technologies that offer much promise.
-They could enable Fantastic to handle increased volumes of products in their supply chain and move those products more quickly with lower error rates.
-Fantastic could get greater ability to manage daily operations, respond faster to new developments, and improve customer service.
+People on the supply chain task force at Fantastic are looking into five technologies that offer great potential.
+Combinations of these technologies could enable Fantastic to handle increased volumes of products in their supply chain, and move those products more quickly with lower error rates.
+Fantastic could get greater ability to manage its daily operations, respond faster to new developments, and improve customer service.
 The five technologies people are looking at are:

 - Industrial Robots

 - Artificial Intelligence (AI)

 - Internet of Things (IoT) and “Big Data”

 1. Industrial Robots

 DEFINITION “An industrial robot is a manipulator designed to move materials, parts and tools, and perform a variety of programmed tasks in manufacturing and production settings.
 Industrial robots are reshaping the manufacturing industry.
 They are often used to perform duties that are dangerous or unsuitable for human workers.”
 (RobotWorx, What is an industrial robot?, https://www.robots.com/faq/show/what-is-an-industrial-robot)

 Robots in industry have been around for more than 40 years.
 But now they are reaching a level of sophistication and affordability that is causing their use to spread quickly.
 Robots can be connected together in cells to complete complex manufacturing tasks, and they can be used in warehouses to travel back and forth to storage racks to put away products and pick products for shipping.

 (Courtesy of Handling & Storage Solutions (HSS), http://www.hsssearch.co.uk/page_695739.asp)